 Below you will find links to all the sites mentioned above and the books that I talked about.
 Hopefully they will be great additions to your library and computer favorites!

 When you're ready to take the next step and find a church to call your own...

 Grace Bible Church is a Christian Church here in Laredo that offers worship services in English and Spanish.
 It is a community of men, women, and children with open hearts that love to share their faith in Christ here in Laredo.
 There are many opportunities for every age to participate at Grace.
-They offer outstanding daycare and worship services for all ages every Sunday.
-(Hours and availability vary) Grace also has many ways to make connections through fellowship during the week, month , and year, through bible studies, youth trips, and more!
+They offer outstanding daycare, children's ministry, and worship services for all ages every Sunday.
+(Hours and availability vary) Grace also has many ways to make connections through fellowship during the week, month , and year, through small groups, youth trips, and more!
 To learn more about Grace visit their website!
 You can also download their new App!!
 Worshiping has never been easier, more fun, and connected to Christ than our experience at Grace Bible Church!